 If you did not attend a hearing at which the Tribunal granted your landlord a Possession Order, then you have 14 days from when you find out about the order to apply to the Tribunal for a rehearing or review.
 You should apply for a rehearing as soon as possible because once you are evicted it is unlikely that you will be able to return to the property.
 For more information about re-opening VCAT orders, see our resource about what to do if you miss your tenancy hearing.

-If you attended a hearing and you are unhappy about VCAT’s decision to grant a Possession Order to your landlord, then you might be able to appeal the decision to the Victorian Supreme Court.
+If you attended a hearing and you are unhappy about VCAT’s decision to grant a Possession Order to your rental provider, then you might be able to appeal the decision to the Victorian Supreme Court.
 The circumstances in which you can appeal are limited and the appeals process is complex and expensive.
 If you want to file an appeal, then you should contact a lawyer as soon as possible.

-At your VCAT hearing the member will verbally tell you the reasons for the decision to grant your landlord a Possession Order.
+At your VCAT hearing the member will verbally tell you the reasons for the decision to grant your rental provider a Possession Order.
 In order for you or your lawyer to understand how your matter was decided, you will need to get either written reasons for VCAT’s decision or a transcript or recording of your VCAT hearing.

 If you want the Member to give you written reasons for a decision in your tenancy matter, then you must request written reasons on or at the time a decision is made.
 VCAT will refuse a request for written reasons if the request is made after the hearing is complete.